shopware/docs/products/extensions/b2b-suite/concepts/basic-conventions.md

 | Purchase restriction                               | Contingent                                        |
 | Order restriction                                  | Contingent rule                                   |
 | Product restriction                                | Contingent restrictions                           |

+You can use the table above as a reference to identify a domain entity in the codebase when working with the B2B storefront.